RoboForm Review: Quick Expert Summary

 - Bank Account

 RoboForm also allows users to save multiple templates within a single identity.
-For example, I made a couple of different identities, one with my business address, credit card, and checking account, and another one for all of my personal needs.
-These identities have a ton of room for different details — I was able to include information like contact numbers, email addresses, and my Skype ID.
+For example, I made 2 different identities for myself — one with my business address, credit card, and checking account, and another one for all of my personal needs.
+These identities have a ton of room for different details; I was able to include information like contact numbers, email addresses, and my Skype ID.

 Once I created my identity in RoboForm, I could auto-fill that information into web forms by selecting the correct template in the browser extension.